puppetlabs/bolt/documentation/configuring_bolt.md

 directory](projects.md).
 If it can't find a project directory, Bolt uses the default project directory: `~/.puppetlabs/bolt/`.

-You can set project-level configuration in two files:
+Set project-level configuration in these files:
 - For Bolt configuration, use `bolt-project.yaml`.
 - For inventory configuration, use `inventory.yaml`.

-The preferred method for setting project-level configuration is to use a combination of `bolt-project.yaml` and `inventory.yaml` files.
-This maintains a clear distinction between Bolt configuration and inventory configuration.

 ### `bolt-project.yaml`